0x20F/carbon/README.md

 > Pro Tip: If you ever want more than one service defined in your file, you separate them using the yaml document separator `---`

+#### Stores
+In carbon, there's a concept called a _store_.
+This is, in simple terms, a directory in which carbon can look for `carbon.yml` files.
+Each store can have its own
+`.env` file linked to it and it will pass it to all the services that are found within that store.
+The _store_ commands described below make it pretty clear how to make use of a store.

 <br/>

 ### `co2 show`